ReshmaaSelvaraj/reshma/README.md

 ### 🌟 Aspiring Data Analyst | Business Analyst | Automation Enthusiast

 I'm passionate about using data to drive insights and streamline processes.
-With a background in Business Analysis and Technical Writing, I am transitioning into data analytics, focusing on SQL, Python, and Power BI.
+With a background in Business Analysis, I am transitioning into data analytics, focusing on SQL, Python, and Power BI.

 ---